aboots/content-management/README.md

 # content-management
-This is a content management system where you can create different types of libraries (videos/musics/books/pictures) and upload your files into it.
-This system helps you to manage your files and you can also share your libraries with your friends.
-In addition, files of each library can have their special attachments.
-It is designed to be simple to use and flexible enough to meet a wide range of needs.
-This project consists of 3 parts.
-Front-end, Back-end, and DevOps.
-This repositoy consist of Back-end and DevOps part.
+This project presents a versatile content management system designed to manage a wide range of content types including videos, music, books, and pictures.
+Users can create their own libraries, upload files, and even share these libraries with friends.
+Each file in the library can have its own special attachments.
+The system is designed to be user-friendly while providing the flexibility to meet a wide range of needs.
+The project is divided into three parts: Front-end, Back-end, and DevOps.
+T his repository specifically contains the Back-end and DevOps components.

 ## Run Django Server
 To run Django App first go to the backend directory.
 Create a virtual environment and then install requirements.
 You can install requirements with:
 ### `pip install -r requirements.txt`

-Now, you can run server with this command.
+Now, you can run the server with this command.
 ### `python manage.py runserver`
 It's time to run the front-end project.